-A gastrointestinal stromal tumor (GIST) is a rare tumor of the gastrointestinal (GI) tract.
-They start in special cells called the interstitial cells of Cajal (ICCs).
-ICCs are part of the autonomic nervous system and coordinate the automatic movements of the GI tract.
+A gastrointestinal stromal tumor (GIST) is a rare tumor in the gastrointestinal (GI) or digestive tract.
+They start in cells called the interstitial cells of Cajal (ICCs).
+ICCs are part of the nervous system.
+They coordinate the automatic movements of the GI tract.
 ICCs are sometimes called the "pacemakers" of the GI tract because they send signals to the muscles of the digestive system, telling them to move food and liquid through the GI tract.

 Most GISTs start in the stomach or small intestine.
-But they may occur anywhere along the length of the digestive tract from the esophagus to the anus.
+But they can form anywhere along the digestive tract from the esophagus to the anus.

 Scientists are beginning to unravel some of the processes that go on inside cells that cause them to develop into a GIST.
 Normally these cells, like other cells in the body, grow and divide in a controlled fashion.
 But sometimes things go wrong.
 This lets these cells grow out of control and ultimately become cancer.

 Scientists have discovered that cells grow in an uncontrolled manner as the result of a defect (mutation) in their DNA.
 In most GISTs, a specific gene defect causes the cells to make too much of an enzyme called KIT.
 KIT is an enzyme called a tyrosine kinase.
 It's responsible for sending growth and survival signals inside the cell.
 If the gene to make KIT is "on," the cell stays alive and grows in number.
 The overactive, uncontrolled mutant KIT gene triggers the runaway growth of GIST cells.